MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 This article explains how to install Microsoft R Server 9.1.0 on a standalone Windows server that has an internet connection.

-If you previously installed version 9.0.1, please uninstall it before installing 9.1.0.
+If you previously installed version 9.0.1, be sure to uninstall it before proceeding.

 ## System requirements